PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-06 08:40:45
+Last updated: 2024-04-06 08:41:18
-Random Quote: The only person who gets to torture my brother is me. - Wednesday Addams
+Random Quote: He would have killed me but for Howland Reed.  -  Eddard Stark